Lewy body dementia

 Lifestyle and home remedies

-Each person with dementia experiences symptoms and progression differently.
+Each person with Lewy body dementia and other dementias experience symptoms and progression differently.
 Consequently, techniques to care for each person vary.
 Caregivers may need to adapt the following tips to individual situations:

 People with dementia often experience a worsening of their symptoms when they are frustrated or anxious.
 The following techniques may help promote relaxation.